AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 _**Sample file for testing & actual data to process**_

-There are two files: One is a sample file where given the sum for testing and the other is the actual data need to process.

 > Sample data: http://py4e-data.dr-chuck.net/regex_sum_42.txt (There are 90 values with a sum=445833)\
  Actual data: http://py4e-data.dr-chuck.net/regex_sum_1037114.txt (There are 88 values and the sum ends with 873)